 At Portchain, we are leveraging what we believe are the two most important AI value drivers in container shipping: Prediction and Optimization.

 - Optimization: Shipping requires large investments in the form of vessels and terminal equipment.
-It is therefore crucial that both terminals and carriers utilize their assets as efficiently as possible.
+Therefore, it is crucial that both terminals and carriers utilize their assets as efficiently as possible.
 For terminals, constructing a berth plan is very complex with an exponentially rising number of possible combinations, each with different pros and cons.
 Using mathematical optimization, we can include all these factors to make significantly more efficient plans that reduce cost while increasing utilization of network and terminal.
 This increases the capacity of both terminals and vessels without the need for additional investments.